boltops-tools/pipedream/docs/_docs/dsl/pipeline/action.md

 nav_order: 11
 ---

-The `action` method is a general way to add Actions to your pipeline Stages.
+The `action` method is a general way to add Actions to pipeline Stages.
 Generally, it is recommended to use the helper methods like [codebuild]({% link _docs/dsl/pipeline/codebuild.md %}) and [approve]({% link _docs/dsl/approve.md %}) when possible as it makes the code concise.
 Here's an example of a pipeline using the general `action` method.

 ```ruby
 stage "Build" do